Signup/Sign In

 JavaScript Operator Precedence and Associativity

-The below table shows the precedence and associativity of operators.
-In this table, precedence is from bottom to top i.e items at the bottom having low precedence and precedence increases as we move to the top of the table.
+The following table shows the precedence and associativity of operators in JavaScript.
+In this table, precedence is from bottom to top i.e. items at the bottom have low precedence, and precedence increases as we move to the top of the table.

 Operator type Operator (Symbol) Associativity